q-g-j/gentoo-stuff/README.md

    CPUs 5,11
 ```

-But in the VM it is detected in 4 core steps like this (with 5 cores/10 threads):
+But in the VM it is detected in 4 core steps like this:

 ```
 L3 Cache 1: